SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Using_a_pre_installed_DataMiner_VHDX.md

 Furthermore it will install DataMiner Cube to locally connect to DataMiner.

 > [!IMPORTANT]
-> For security reasons, it is strongly advised to create a second user and disable the built-in administrator account.
+> For security reasons, it is strongly advised to create a second user and disable the built-in administrator account once setup completed.

 <!-- ### Request and set the DataMiner ID